fluxninja/aperture/docs/content/concepts/integrations/flow-control/flow-selector.md

 :::tip Special Service Names

-- `any`: Matches all services (default value)
+- `any`: Can be used in a policy to match all services
-- `global`: Service name used when service discovery lookup fails

 :::